East College Park Community Association Youth Soccer

 What kind of equipment does my child need?

 Your child is required to wear a pair of shin guards and soccer socks.
 Also, a pair of non-marking gym shoes is required in case of indoor practices in inclement weather and a pair of cleats is recommended for use on turf or grass fields.
-Shorts and shirts to be used for matches/games will be provided.
+Shirts to be used for matches/games will be provided.

 What is the cancellation policy?